kide-vm/kide/CodeStyle.md

 Instead of GetSlot.new( register, index , register) we use Register.get_slot( name , name , name).
 All names are resolved to registers, or index via Layout.
 More readable code less repetition.

-As the exmple shows, in this case the module function name should be the instruction class name.
+As the example shows, in this case the module function name should be the instruction class name.